adsabs/WIESP/2025/shared_task.md

 The dataset entries consists of the following features:
 - `"bibcode"`: unique string that identifies the entry in the SciX database
 - `"telescope"`: the telescope referenced in the entry
-- `"science"`, `"mention"`, `"not_telescope"`: boolean labels for the entry
+- `"science"`, `instrumentation`,  `"mention"`, `"not_telescope"`: boolean labels for the entry
 - `"author"`, `"year"`: metadata for the entry
 - `"title"`, `"abstract"`, `"body"`, `"acknowledgments"`, `"grants"`: the relevant textual information for the entry.

-The `"science"`, `"mention"`, `"not_telescope"` labels describe how the paper use the data from the telescope.
-Broadly, `"science"` papers use data from the designated telescope to obtain new results, or describe the technical aspects of the telescope;  `"mention"` papers do reference the designated telescope but do not produce new scientific results; and `"not_telescope"` are papers that include a reference that might otherwise be confused with the designated telescope, i.e. false positives.
+The `"science"`, `instrumentation`, `"mention"`, `"not_telescope"` labels describe how the paper use the data from the telescope.
+Broadly, `"science"` papers use data from the designated telescope to obtain new results; `instrumentation` papers describe the technical aspects of the telescope;  `"mention"` papers do reference the designated telescope but do not produce new scientific results; and `"not_telescope"` are papers that include a reference that might otherwise be confused with the designated telescope, i.e. false positives.
 For a more detailed describtion of each label, see [here](shared_task_labels)

 ### Challenge